-So, if if that is right and weeds are just plants growing in the wrong place, why should we care?
+If weeds are just plants growing in the wrong place, why should we care?
+Why should we bother with weeding?
 Is there any reason that the presence of weeds should matter to us other than that we don’t like the look of them where they are?

-Of course it will depend upon what you are trying to achieve in your garden, but the presence of weeds is likely to be undesirable for a number of reasons.
+Of course it will depend upon what you are trying to achieve in your garden, but there are a number of reasons why the presence of weeds is likely to be undesirable and why it is important to remove weeds.

 Probably the biggest problem with weeds in the garden environment is that they compete with the plants that you are trying to grow.
 Just take a look at the picture at the top of this post to see what effect that can have.